 Bio

-Dr. McCoy is a Lecturer in the Civic, Liberal, and Global Education program at Stanford University.
-McCoy’s research agenda focuses on the intersection between education and diplomacy, with an interest in transnational education and policy.
-Dr. McCoy's first book (under contract), entitled:
+Dr. McCoy is a Lecturer and Fellow in the Civic, Liberal, and Global Education program at Stanford University.
+McCoy’s research agenda focuses on the sociocultural dimensions of development studies, with an emphasis on education, public health, and the role of cultural diplomacy in geopolitics.

 Academic Appointments